Carlos Barreto (boxer): Pro career

 He made his professional debut on September 21, 1996.
+He holds the distinction of being the first ever WBA interim champion when he beat Hector Acero Sánchez in October 1998 to win the interim super-bantamweight title.
+He would get a chance at becoming full champion in his next, but would get stopped in the eighth round against incumbent champion Néstor Garza.
 He died on October 12, 1999, three days after a bout against José Luis Valbuena in Caracas, where he collapsed after the fight and was removed on a stretcher.
 He died due to brain injuries sustained in the match.